Headache on the Right Side: Causes & Treatment

-A right-sided headache is typically caused by a blow to the head, migraine, ear infections, or temporomandibular dysfunction.
-In more serious cases, however, a right-sided headache may be a sign of glaucoma or a brain tumor.
+A headache on the right side can be caused by several conditions, including a blow to the head, migraine, ear infections, or temporomandibular joint dysfunction.
+In some cases, it may also signal more serious problems such as glaucoma or, rarely, a brain tumor.

-The main causes of a right-sided headache are:
+The main causes of a headache on the right side are:

 1. A blow to the head